tadashi-aikawa/obsidian-another-quick-switcher/README.md

 | Star               | The file has a star                                   |

 > **Warning**
-> Please forget to click the `Save` button before you close Obsidian.
+> Please don't forget to click the `Save` button before you close Obsidian.
 Otherwise, the settings **will never restore** when you open Obsidian next time.
 > ![](demo/save-button.png)

 ### 2‍⃣ Backlink search